 It is important to point out that HCM is not just for large enterprises.
 Smaller firms have the same challenges as big companies, perhaps just on a lesser scale.
 However, losing top talent at a smaller company has a more direct impact to business performance than it does at a larger company.

-There are some key benefits of HCM that apply no matter the size of the business:
+There are some key benefits of implementing HCM that apply no matter the size of the business:

 -